-Broadcast on ITV in 1978 and 1980, the three seasons of The Sandbaggers contain the greatest espionage television ever produced.
+The three seasons of The Sandbaggers (ITV, 1978-1980) contain the greatest espionage television ever produced.

 Rob Schwimmer told me about The Sandbaggers a few years ago; I was skeptical (wouldn’t I have at least heard of it by now?) but Rob assured me I didn’t know what I was missing.
 We watched all the episodes together on the big 2019 Mark Morris UK tour and I kept gasping in shock and delight.
 During the 2020 pandemic I re-watched the series with my wife Sarah.
 She said, “We are as riveted to this old show as if we were watching the latest Netflix sensation!”

-The Sandbaggers didn’t have much of a production budget, and, both times I’ve seen it, the inept car “chase” and “crash” in episode two caused the audience to burst out laughing.
+There was not much of a budget to do fancy effects.
+Both times I’ve seen the second episode, the inept car “chase” and “crash” caused the audience to burst out laughing.
 (Most of the other minimal action scenes are fine.)
-With the exception of two episodes in Malta, non-London locales are are rather obviously shot in Leeds.
+With the exception of a concluding jaunt to Malta, non-London locales are obviously shot in Leeds.
 The least-satisfying episodes concern either an American assassination or the political dissident Anna Wiseman.
 Roy Budd’s theme music could have been better.

 Everything else is top shelf.
-There’s nothing quite like old-school English acting, with various shades of internal emotion peeking through a superficially composed countenance.
+There’s nothing quite like old-school English acting, where intense emotion just barely peeks through a composed countenance.
 The lead is the relentless Neil Burnside, played by Roy Marsden.
-A touch of comic relief is provided by his annoying immediate superior, Matthew Peele, played by Jerome Willis.
+A touch of comic relief is provided by his annoying superior, Matthew Peele, played by Jerome Willis.
 Whenever Marsden and Willis are in a scene together, the atmosphere is electric.

 Mackintosh was lost at sea during the third season, abruptly halting the show in its prime and giving the cult Sandbagger fans another reason to obsess.
 Producer Michael Ferguson was on board for the whole series and even directed several early episodes, establishing the show’s unique tone.
 Each episode works as a standalone, but all three season finales deliver extra “oomph.”